 4 Tips To Maintain Customer Retention During Transitions

-Making a change is an ongoing project.
+Implementing change is usually a long-term project.
 From the initial idea to the planning, execution, and acceptance; it takes time for it to come full circle.

 Something like purchasing a new car is a pretty big life change.
 Finances aside, there is a lot of excitement, planning and emotion involved.
 While you might be excited about the added features of a newer vehicle, you still have to leave behind the old one — the memories, worn-in seats and cassette player included.